 - Refresher training: Refresher training ensures that knowledge and skills obtained in a comprehensive training session are continually being strengthened and that information is not lost after the official training.
 Refresher trainings can take place in-person through formal training and/or TCI coaching sessions.

 - Mobile phone-based learning: Providers receive learning modules–either full training modules or refresher training following a classroom training–via text, audio or video on their mobile phones.
+Global Health Media Project had produced 34 videos for health workers that present up-to-date standards on contraceptive methods and skills, counseling, reproductive health and clinic-based infection prevention and control.
+These can be easily integrated into mobile learning activities for on-the-job training.
 Mobile phone-based learning is flexible, allowing providers to access the content according to their own schedules.
 Here’s an example of Nigeria uses the distance learning education (DLE) app call the “My Family Planning Guide” to provide additional coaching support.